CogSciOliver/DTheArtist/README.md

-- 👋 Hi, I’m @DTheArtist
+- 👋 Hi, I’m @CogSciOliver
 - 🌱 I’m currently in Harvard CS50.
+Exploring Cognitive Science.
 - 👀 Founder & CAIO at Chi'Va www.chivaapp.com
 - ♟️ A Graduate of Strategic Leadership Training with Mentor Prof G.
 - 💻 Passionate about Technology for fun, work, play and moneyah!